AparmitSrivastava/calculator/README.md

 # calculator
-This is basic Calculator Application
+This is basic Calculator Application , which i made as my first mini project to practice my basics